Background

 Collaborators

-The work is being written by Stephen Lindsay, who is an experienced songwriter and producer.
-The work he’s done on Hornig and the Gadget so far includes brilliant lyrics and very effective music.
-It’s cinematic and stylish, and ultimately very moving.
+Story, music and lyrics by Stephen Lindsay, who is an experienced songwriter and producer.
+The work he’s done on Hornig and the Gadget includes brilliant lyrics and very effective music.
+It’s cinematic and stylish, and very moving.

 Music Theatre Projects are providing the creative producer umbrella, with Dianna Nixon providing guidance on music theatre structure and vocal requirements acting as a dramaturg.